Sermio/MH_app/README.md

 <h2>App images</h2>
 <p>
-  Here are some images of the application screens with some oof the functionalities.
+  Here are some images of the application screens with some of the functionalities.
 </p>

 Monsters list, monster details and map details screens: